 What are Quality Gates?

 Quality Gates have long been recognised as an essential part of IT projects.
 At their simplest, they are a checklist at specific stages of a project.
-This means you review what you have achieved so far, measure it against certain requirements.
+This means you review what you have achieved so far, measuring it against certain requirements.
 If the work is up to the necessary standard then your project can proceed to the next stage.
 If it doesn’t, then work needs to be done to meet the required standards.

 At a very basic level, a quality gate could be a project review which you keep track of in an excel file, or in their more common form they could be a code review.
 Developers often have their code reviewed to ensure it meets a certain standard before it is approved.